-The remuneration of the General Manager includes variable-pay components to ensure that the executive remuneration is linked to the Company's performance.
+The remuneration of the Executive Chairman and the General Manager includes variable-pay components to ensure that the executive remuneration is linked to the Company's performance.
 A maximum limit of the variable-pay component is set.
 The non-variable component is sufficient remuneration when the variable remuneration is not earned on the basis of the targets set.
 The Board considers that packages of this nature are consistent with prevailing practice and are necessary to attract, retain and reward executives of the calibre the Group requires.
 In framing the policy, the Board has given full consideration to the provisions of the Corporate Governance Code.
-For 2013, given the uncertainty of the local economy and domestic market, targets were not set and therefore there was zero variable component in the remuneration of the General Manager.
+The annual incentive plan rewards for the performance of the previous year and is paid in cash.
+The maximum bonus payment is expressed as a percentage of base salary and is based on targets set by the Remunerations Committee at the beginning of the performance period.
+The targets relate to the Company's financial performance, costs containment measures and to the Group's long-term viability, include non-financial criteria relating to development and creating long term value for the Group.